big, dumb plane. WHOLE new world.

 How would the series be delivered?

-— Allow us to jump the gun here and to dream a little.
-We’d be happy as hell to air anywhere but in a perfect world So Far Bound would stream for free on its new, home platform, called TAR, as well as on public spaces like YouTube at the start. … Episodes would distribute weekly, or twice a week, at set times.
-The goal would be for any season to wrap in no more than two months (or 8 weeks).
+— For now, the episodes would stream for free on the show's home site, called TAR, as well as on public spaces like YouTube at the start.
+Episodes would distribute weekly at set times.
+The goal would be for any full season to wrap in no more than two months (or 8 weeks).

 Wait, what is TAR?

-— Since we’re on our own, it’s important that we consider the totality of a project.
+— Since we’re on our own, it’s important to consider the totality of a series.
 Not just the story and the episode production, but also the ecosystem in which a series exists.
-So, while building the first episodes, we’ll also work to build a platform (TAR) that can act as an engine for Bound (and other projects) and also, if needed, serve as a viewing home for projects.
+So, while building the first episodes, we’ll also work to build a small platform (TAR) that can act as an engine for Bound (and other projects) and also, if needed, serve as a streaming home.

-* “TAR” is named for my (Evan) hometown of Rocky Mount, North Carolina, which is divided by the Tar River.
+* TAR is named for my [Evan] hometown of Rocky Mount, NC, divided by the Tar River.

-— The general shape of So Far Bound was inspired by time spent traveling abroad in my early 20s.
-There were the short-term trips, with nights in hostels, where a few of us strangers would become quick friends and have a little adventure.
-But, I also had the opportunity to spend extended time in Rio de Janeiro, Brasil, and in Granada, Spain, which offered insight into what it might be like to “re-settle” in a different kind of world (I’m from the Southern US, by the way).
-At the time I was traveling, I wasn’t thinking on those terms, but later, when I got into movies and then writing, those travel experiences were all there to consider and to build from.
+— Let’s go back to the very start, where the basis for Bound is found in the time I spent traveling abroad in my early 20s.
+There were short trips, with nights in hostels where a few of us strangers would become quick friends and have good and bad adventures.
+But, I also had the opportunity to spend extended time in Brasil and Spain, which offered insight into what it might be like to “re-settle” in a different world from mine (I’m from the Southern US).
+At the time I was traveling, I wasn’t thinking on those terms - not at all.
+But later, when I got into writing, those travel experiences were all there to build from.

 The pieces of the story.